College Factual by our College Data Analytics Team

 Bachelor's Degree Highest Degree Type

-Rutgers Camden is a medium-sized public university located in the city of Camden.
-A Best Colleges rank of #658 out of 2,217 schools nationwide means Rutgers Camden is a great university overall.
+Rutgers Camden is a medium-sized public university located in the small city of Camden.
+A Best Colleges rank of #658 out of 2,217 colleges nationwide means Rutgers Camden is a great university overall.

-There were approximately 33 visual & performing arts students who graduated with this degree at Rutgers Camden in the most recent year we have data available.
-Soon after graduating, visual & performing arts degree recipients generally make around $25,921 at the beginning of their careers.
+There were approximately 55 visual & performing arts students who graduated with this degree at Rutgers Camden in the most recent data year.
+After graduation, visual & performing arts degree recipients typically earn around $25,921 in their early careers.

 More information about a degree in visual & performing arts from Rutgers University - Camden